brucehs/simple-hue-control-racket/README.md

 ## Notes

 I am only providing the source code and not a compiled binary as there are still hard coded aspects (such as the user name) that will need to be changed for the program to be functional.
 A free download of [Dr. Racket](http://download.racket-lang.org/) is needed to run or compile the software.
-Moreover, familarity with the [Philip Hue API](http://www.developers.meethue.com/philips-hue-api) is highly recommended.
+Moreover, familiarity with the [Philip Hue API](http://www.developers.meethue.com/philips-hue-api) is highly recommended.

 **Some Limitations:**